cylc/cylc-doc/src/user-guide/running-suites.rst

 Disaster Recovery
 -----------------

-If a workflow run directory gets deleted or corrupted, the options for recovery
+If a run directory gets deleted or corrupted, the options for recovery
 are:

-- restore the workflow run directory from back-up, and restart the suite
+- restore the run directory from back-up, and restart the suite
 - re-install from source, and warm start from the beginning of the current cycle point